Have you ever wondered how to write a business plan step by step? Mike Andes, told us:

 - Marketing Expenses Strategy

 - Operational Plan

 - Management and Organizational Strategy

 - Financial Statements and/or Financial Projections

 We’ll look into each of these.
-Don’t forget to download our free business plan template so you can follow along as we go.
+Don’t forget to download our free business plan template (mentioned just above) so you can follow along as we go.

-Depending on how you are approaching investors, the first exposure to your business will be the cover page for your business plan.
+The first thing investors will see is the cover page for your business plan.
 Make sure it looks professional.
 A great cover page shows that you think about first impressions.